A Close Look at Naturopathy

 The AANP published the Journal of Naturopathic Medicine six times between 1990 and 1996.
 The issues ran from about 80 to 100 pages.
 The third issue was devoted to "Non-Standard HIV/ARC/AIDS Management."
-The fifth, which attacked immunization, contains papers suggesting that vaccines may be a factor in causing cancer and that homeopathic prophylaxis using nosodes would be effective and safer than standard vaccines.
+The fifth, which attacked immunization, contained papers suggesting that vaccines may be a factor in causing cancer and that homeopathic prophylaxis using nosodes would be effective and safer than standard vaccines.
 (Nosodes are homeopathic products made from pathological organs or tissues: causative agents such as bacteria, fungi, ova, parasites, virus particles and yeast; disease products; or excretions.
 There is no scientific evidence that nosodes are effective, and the FDA has ordered several manufactures to stop making preventive claims for them.
-The sixth issue promoted the use of "natural" products for cancer and contains an absurd article claiming that measuring the electrical resistance of the skin may be a useful way to diagnose the early stages of cancer and AIDS.
+The sixth issue of the journal promoted the use of "natural" products for cancer and contained an absurd article claiming that measuring the electrical resistance of the skin may be a useful way to diagnose the early stages of cancer and AIDS.

 A 1927 AMA study listed 12 naturopathic schools with fewer than 200 students among them .
 During the 1920s and 1930s, about half the states passed laws under which naturopaths and/or "drugless healers" could practice.
 However, as modern medicine developed, many of these laws were repealed and all but a few mail-order schools ceased operations.
 The doctor of naturopathy (N.D.) degree was still available at several chiropractic colleges, but by 1957, the last of these colleges stopped issuing it.
 The National College of Naturopathic Medicine (NCNM) was founded in 1956 in Portland, Oregon, but, until the mid-1970s, had very few students.
 From 1960 through 1968, the average enrollment was eight and the total number of graduates was 16.

-Today, within the United States, a "doctor of naturopathy" (N.D.) or "doctor of naturopathic medicine" (N.M.D.) credential is available from five full-time schools of naturopathy and several nonaccredited correspondence schools A few years ago, one correspondence school, the Progressive Universal Life Church, offered a "Ph.D. in Naturopathy" for $250 plus "life experience with no coursework and another nonaccredited school offered a "Naturopathic Practitioner" diploma to eligible individuals who completed a 15-month program of home-study plus a dozen weekend seminars.
+Today, within the United States, a "doctor of naturopathy" (N.D.) or "doctor of naturopathic medicine" (N.M.D.) credential is available from five full-time schools of naturopathy and several nonaccredited correspondence schools.
 Training at the full-time schools follows a pattern similar to that of chiropractic schools: two years of basic science courses and two years that include working in outpatient clinics.
 Because medical school programs also last four years that include two years of basic science training, many naturopaths claim that their education is equivalent.
 There are several big differences, however.

 Naturopathy schools receive much of their financial support from companies that market dietary supplements, homeopathic products, and/or herbal remedies.